-In the process of JavaScript (JS) error diagnostics, Application Real-Time Monitoring Service (ARMS) frontend monitoring provides the user behavior backtracking feature to show you a comprehensive list of the user behaviors that lead up to the errors.
+In the process of JavaScript (JS) error diagnostics, Application Real-Time Monitoring Service (ARMS) browser monitoring provides the user behavior backtracking feature to show you a comprehensive list of the user behaviors that lead up to the errors.

 Background information

-ARMS frontend monitoring defines all events on the page as user behaviors, including console behaviors, page jumps, user clicks, user inputs, and API calls.
+ARMS browser monitoring defines all events on the page as user behaviors, including console behaviors, page jumps, user clicks, user inputs, and API calls.
 You can connect user behaviors in chronological order to form a behavior trace.
 Then, you can backtrack and analyze the behavior trace to reproduce the situation in which a specific error occurred.

 Step 1: Install an ARMS agent